marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
-      - Problems in the message loop will:
+      - Problems in the message loop will call #QUEUE_FATAL
-        - Call #CLOSE_FATAL, which:
-          - Posts an application-specific message `guUMW_CLOSE_FATAL` which will gracefully shutdown the application by:
-            - The message's `WPARAM` sends a resource string ID and an index (usually a thread).
-            - In the #guUMW_CLOSE_FATAL message handler:
-              - Set #giApplicationReturnValue to #EXIT_FAILURE
-              - Store a string resource ID and index to the logger via #logSetMsg
-              - Call #gracefulShutdown
-            - After all of the work threads have finished, the first WARN, ERROR or FATAL message
-      - Problems in the message handlers will also call #CLOSE_FATAL
+      - Problems in the message handlers will also call #QUEUE_FATAL

   - Normal Shutdown
     - #gracefulShutdown